Graduate Students

 Email: wang_xun@u.nus.edu

-Thesis Advisors: Assoc Prof Vatthana Pholsena & Dr Faizah Zakaria
+Thesis Advisor: Assoc Prof Vatthana Pholsena

 Wang Xun is interested in how technology and industrial development have shaped society and the environment in post-1945 Vietnam.
 Her thesis examines the Thái Nguyên Steelworks to explore the everyday experiences of workers and the broader social and ecological impacts of industrial development.
-Her research began and developed under the mentorship of Assoc Prof Gerard Sasges and is now carried forward under the guidance of her current advisors.
+Her research began and developed under the mentorship of Assoc Prof Gerard Sasges and is now carried forward under the guidance of her current advisor.

 SHARMINI APHRODITE